GoogleChrome/developer.chrome.com/site/en/docs/devtools/device-mode/index.md

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/R7cckrDXSPs0NJBxQ2GB.png", alt="Rulers above and to the left of the viewport.", width="800", height="546" %}

+Click the rulers at specific marks to set the viewport's width and height.

 ### Zoom the viewport {: #zoom }

 Use the **Zoom** list to zoom in or out.

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/JFYPAyC2AO5mExJ8p1Je.png", alt="Zoom.", width="800", height="546" %}

+### Capture a screenshot {: #screenshot }

+To capture a screenshot of what you currently see in the viewport, click {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/N5Lkpdwpaz4YqRGFr2Ks.svg", alt="More options.", width="20", height="20" %} **More options** > **Capture screenshot**.

+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/x2EqWnDtfdjjuGnyDmdq.png", alt="The Capture screenshot option in the More options menu.", width="800", height="626" %}

+To capture a screenshot of the whole page including the content that isn't currently visible in the viewport, select **Capture a full size screenshot** from the same menu.

 ## Throttle the network and CPU {: #throttle }